 New York State Law also prohibits employers from discriminating against pregnant workers.
 Covered New York employers may not refuse to hire a worker because she is pregnant and might take maternity leave in the future.
 Additionally, if you take maternity leave in New York, your employer “must hold your job for you as long as they do for employees who take leave for other reasons.”
 If you have experienced pregnancy discrimination in the workplace, you should speak to an expert employment attorney.

 Seek Legal Assistance Today

-If you have been denied maternity leave in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have been denied maternity leave in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.